Dehydrated-Mud/FTKAPI/readme.md

   Can create a character class with full custom functionality or inherit functionality from existing classes (blacksmith, hunter, etc.).
 - **CustomLocalizedString**
   Can create a string/text that supports additional languages.
+- **CustomSkinset**
+  Can create new skinsets/avatars (character models) either by kitbashing existing skins or by loading prefabs.
+- **CustomSkill**
+  Can create the cosmetic aspects of a character skill
+- **CustomCharacterSkills**
+  A new CharacterSkills object that can store and manage character skills
+- **FTKAPI_CharacterSkill**
+  A brand new way of making character skills by defining functions and hookpoints.
+No ILHooking by the user required!
+- **CustomModifier**
+  Can create new CharacterModifiers, complete with a built in ability to scale the modifier with the character stats.
+- **CustomSanctumStats**
+  Can create new Sanctums.

 #### Managers
 - **AssetManager**